-Yet it is the young that have been among the hardest hit by the economic consequences of COVID-19, and the current cost of living crisis is exacerbating the pressure on youth.
+Yet young people have been among the hardest hit by the economic consequences of COVID-19, and the current cost of living crisis is exacerbating the pressure on youth.

 Investing in skills, education, quality jobs and mental health will help young people rejuvenate their educational and career prospects, empowering them to face the future with confidence.

 Explore this page to take a look at the OECD’s work on youth and its initiatives to bring young people into the policy conversation.